Introduction

 4.System Utility

-- Backup: It may happen that sometime data files are corrupted, or accidentally deleted.
-In such a case, data backups become very useful.
-A backup system utility is essential for those organization, which want to keep their data intact.
+- Backup: Sometimes data files get corrupted or accidentally deleted.
+In such cases, data backups prove very useful.
+Organizations that want to keep their data intact rely on backup system utilities.

 - Data Recovery: It is the process of retrieving deleted or inaccessible data from failed electronic storage media such as computer hard disk drives, removable media, optical devices, and tape cartridges.
 The data might become inaccessible due to a software problem, computer virus, mechanical or electrical malfunction or a deliberate human act.
 Using these tools, experienced technicians can successfully recover 80 to even 100 percent of lost data.